Peter Criss: Departure from Kiss

-Solo career
+Beginning of solo career

 In March 1980, Criss began recording his second solo album, Out of Control.
 Released later in the year, the album was a commercial failure, despite remaining a favorite with Criss fans.
 The follow-up album, 1982's Let Me Rock You, which contained one song written by Gene Simmons, was a similar failure.
 The album cover featured Criss without his Kiss makeup, but was not released in the U.S. at the time.

 For the rest of the 1980s and early 1990s, Criss was involved with a number of bands, each usually lasting less than a year.
-One of them was The Keep, which featured ex-Kiss guitarist Mark St. John.
-Criss also played with Balls of Fire from the spring of 1986 to December 1986, with Jane Booke on lead vocals, Bob Raylove on bass and JP (John Pakalenka) on guitar, who currently plays for Buckner Funken Jazz in Denver, Colorado.
-Balls of Fire played only seven shows before Criss left the band to enjoy his daughter Jenilee growing up.
-Another was the Criss Penridge Alliance, essentially Peter Criss and Stan Penridge with the 1970s jazz rock fusion band Montage (Mike Hutchens – guitar, Allen Woody – bass (Govt Mule, Allman Brothers Band), John Moss – drums and Tony Crow – keyboards) who rehearsed 39 songs including from the first 3 Peter Criss solo albums, and played around 10 shows in total.
+One of them was The Keep (1988-1990), which featured ex-Kiss guitarist Mark St. John and ex-Black Sabbath and White Tiger frontman David Donato.
+Criss also played with Los Angeles Balls of Fire from the spring of 1986 to December 1986, with Jane Booke on lead vocals, Bobby Raylove on bass, and JP (John Pakalenka) on guitar, who currently plays for Buckner Funken Jazz in Denver, Colorado.
+Balls of Fire played only seven shows before Criss left the band (reportedly to enjoy his daughter Jenilee growing up).
+Another relatively short-lived band was the Criss Penridge Alliance, essentially Peter Criss and Stan Penridge with the 1970s jazz rock fusion band Montage (Mike Hutchens – guitar, Allen Woody – bass (Govt Mule, Allman Brothers Band), John Moss – drums and Tony Crow – keyboards) who rehearsed 39 songs including from the first 3 Peter Criss solo albums, and played around 10 shows in total.

 While Kiss was promoting their upcoming release Crazy Nights, Criss appeared on the syndicated radio program Metal Shop and discussed his time in Kiss from a more positive perspective than before; he promoted the book he was writing at the time, an autobiography to be titled A Face without a Kiss.
-He also mentioned his dream of one day opening up his own recording studio and starting his own record label, to be called Catman Records.
+He also mentioned his dream of one day opening his own recording studio and starting a Catman Records label.

-In the early 1990s, Criss assembled a band named "Criss", which would feature future Queensrÿche guitarist Mike Stone.
-This band released the Criss EP in December 1993 and the Cat #1 album in August 1994.
-He performed his last solo show on June 17, 2017, in New York City at the Cutting Room.
+In the early 1990s, Criss assembled a band named "Criss", featuring among others future Queensrÿche guitarist Mike Stone.
+This band went through frequent lineup changes, toured extensively and released the Criss EP in December 1993 and the Cat #1 album in August 1994.